Frontal lobe disorder

 Frontal lobe disorder, also frontal lobe syndrome, is an impairment of the frontal lobe of the brain due to disease or frontal lobe injury.
-The frontal lobe plays a key role in executive functions such as motivation, planning, social behaviour, and speech production.
+The frontal lobe plays a key role in executive functions such as motivation, planning, social behavior, and speech production.
 Frontal lobe syndrome can be caused by a range of conditions including head trauma, tumours, neurodegenerative diseases, neurodevelopmental disorders, neurosurgery and cerebrovascular disease.
 Frontal lobe impairment can be detected by recognition of typical signs and symptoms, use of simple screening tests, and specialist neurological testing.

 Signs and symptoms

 The signs and symptoms of frontal lobe disorder can be indicated by dysexecutive syndrome which consists of a number of symptoms which tend to occur together.
-Broadly speaking, these symptoms fall into three main categories; cognitive (movement and speech), emotional or behavioral.
+Broadly speaking, these symptoms fall into three main categories; cognitive (movement and speech), emotional, or behavioral.
 Although many of these symptoms regularly co-occur, it is common to encounter patients who have several, but not all of these symptoms.
 This is one reason why some researchers are beginning to argue that dysexecutive syndrome is not the best term to describe these various symptoms.
 The fact that many of the dysexecutive syndrome symptoms can occur alone has led some researchers to suggest that the symptoms should not be labelled as a "syndrome" as such.
 Some of the latest imaging research on frontal cortex areas suggests that executive functions may be more discrete than was previously thought.
 Signs and symptoms can be divided as follows: